Gentle Baked Cod with Olive Oil Sweet Potato Puree

 Serve the baked cod immediately over the soothing sweet potato puree.

-Need to adapt this recipe?
+Want to save this recipe?